Dog Food Allergy Symptoms: Complete Identification Guide

 A food allergy is an immune system overreaction to a food protein — the body mistakenly identifies a protein (usually from meat) as a threat and mounts an inflammatory response.
 This is different from a food intolerance, which is a digestive reaction without immune involvement (like lactose intolerance).
 The term adverse food reaction covers both.

-Food allergies affect 3-5% of all dogs and 10-15% of dogs with skin problems.
+Food allergies are reported in a small proportion of dogs overall (figures of 1-5% commonly described in veterinary literature) and roughly 10-15% of dogs with skin problems (Mueller et al., BMC Vet Res 2016).
 They most commonly develop between ages 1-5, though they can appear at any age — and often develop after years of eating the same food.
 Sensitization builds over time through repeated exposure.

 Most Common Food Allergens